jerminliu/gcp-3tier-ansible/roles/gcp-network/README.md

 Role for interacting with GPC VPC Network environments - Create/Destroy/Firewall rules/Subnets

 Current: Can create network and subnet.
-Can destroy subnet
+Can destroy subnet and network.
-Next: Destroy network, add firewall rules
+Next: Add/Remove firewall rules

 Requirements
 ------------